Taxon: Hierarchical Tax Code Prediction with Semantically Aligned LLM Expert Guidance: Related Work

 \subsection{Hierarchical Text Classification}

-HTC aims to assign each text to one or more labels that are hierarchically organized in a taxonomy.
-Prior research can be broadly divided along two orthogonal dimensions: the \textit{task form}, i.e., whether HTC is formulated as a sequence generation or classification problem, and the \textit{methodological emphasis}, including hierarchy-aware, label-semantic-aware, hybrid, and prompt/LLM-based paradigms.
-Sequence generation approaches based on traditional small models, such as CNNs and RNNs, suffered from exposure bias and error accumulation~\cite{peng2018large,shimura2018hft,banerjee2019hierarchical,wehrmann2018hierarchical}, and thus underperformed classification methods in fully supervised settings~\cite{zhou2020hierarchy,chen2021hierarchy,yu2022constrained}.
-With the rise of prompt-tuning and large language models, however, generative formulations have demonstrated superior few-shot performance.
-Nonetheless, when training data are sufficient, the most competitive results are still achieved by hierarchy-aware and label-semantic-aware methods.
+HTC aims to assign each text to one or more labels organized in a hierarchical taxonomy.
+Prior work can be broadly categorized along two dimensions: (i) the \textit{task form} (sequence generation vs.\ classification), and (ii) the \textit{methodological emphasis} (hierarchy-aware, label-semantic-aware, hybrid, and prompt/LLM-based).
+Generative methods based on CNNs or RNNs suffered from exposure bias and error propagation~\cite{peng2018large,shimura2018hft,banerjee2019hierarchical,wehrmann2018hierarchical}, and generally underperformed classification approaches in fully supervised settings~\cite{zhou2020hierarchy,chen2021hierarchy,yu2022constrained}.
+With the rise of prompt tuning and LLMs, generative formulations have shown strong few-shot performance.
+However, when training data are sufficient, the most competitive results are still achieved by hierarchy-aware and label-semantic-aware methods.